Help for JumpCut Jigsaws

 - Subscribe to creators: follow creators whose puzzles you enjoy so it is easier to return to their latest public puzzles.

-- Use libraries: track your Game History, manage My Jigsaws uploads, view puzzles Shared With Me, and save puzzles to Play Later.
+- Use libraries: track your Game History, manage My Jigsaws uploads, return to My Groups, and save puzzles to Play Later.

 - Save puzzles: keep track of puzzles you want to play again or finish later.